aeera/CogSci_Signal-detetion/README.md

-# Signal Detection Tutorial
+# Signal Detection Theory Homework

+Homework for *Cognitive Science I: Perception* at [TU Darmstadt](https://www.tu-darmstadt.de/cogsci/studying_cogsci/index.en.jsp).
+This homework replaces the lab work during the 2020 corona pandemic.

 Signal detection theory is one of the most successful theories in all of cognitive science and psychology.
+We assume you've already covered the basics of signal detection theory elsewhere.
+In the course we use the following text:

+Wickens, T.D.
+(2002). *Elementary Signal Detection Theory*.
+Oxford University Press.

+For this homework the most relevant sections are 1.1-1.3 (p.
+3-15), 2.1-2.3 (p.
+17-26) and sections 3.1 (p.
+39-42) and 3.3 (45-48).

-This is a tutorial notebook for learning the basics by running a little signal detection experiment on yourself and analyzing the data.
-It accompanies the course *Cognitive Science I: Perception* at TU Darmstadt and replaces the lab work during the 2020 corona pandemic.
+Here, you will consolidate the basics of signal detection theory by running a little signal detection experiment on yourself and analyzing the data.
+To collect data follow the instructions in `signal_detection_data_collection.ipynb`.
+After you've collected your data start on the homework excercises in `signal_detection_homework.ipynb`.

 ## Installation